-After that, the computation domain (indexes domain for logical threads) is defined by a HitShape object (see line 38).
+After that, the computation domain (indexes domain for logical threads) is defined by a HitShape object (see line 26).
 Typically, the kernel execution is performed for each element of a matrix, as in all the cases studied in this paper (see Sect.
 5.1).
 In this cases the computation domain and the data structure domain are equal.

-The kernel launching is performed in lines 41 to 45.
+The kernel launching is performed in line 29.
 The parameters of the MCtrlLaunch function are: (a) The Multi-Controller object; (c) The domain that defines the computation space index. (c) The name of the kernel; (d) The number of parameters required by the kernel; and (e) The real parameters for the kernel execution.
-It deploys the kernel executions on all the computational devices associated to the Multi-Controller.
+It deploys the kernels execution on all the computational devices associated to the Multi-Controller.
 It internally enqueues in each device Controller a copy of the kernel launching, adapting the threads indexes domain in order to each target device performs only its corresponding part of computation.

-Finally, once the computation has finished, HitTiles are detached of the controller, the Multi-controller is destroyed, and the data structures are free (see lines 49 to 59).
+Finally, once the computation has finished, HitTiles are detached of the controller, the Multi-controller is destroyed, and the data structures are free (see lines 34 to 44).

-5 Experimental study
+5. Experimental study

-This section presents an experimental study to show how this approach simplifies the programming effort to adapt programs to different sets of heterogeneous devices, and the efficiency obtained by our prototype implementation of the Multi-Controller library.
+This section presents an experimental study to show how this approach simplifies the programmer effort to adapt programs to different sets of heterogeneous devices, and the efficiency obtained by our prototype implementation of the Multi-Controller library.
 First, we present several benchmarks used in the study, discussing their features.
-Second, we present some development effort measures.
-Finally, we provide a comparison of performance measures obtained by programs which use device vendor or native programming models, and programs developed with the Multi-Controller library.
+Second, we present some development effort metrics.
+Finally, we provide a comparison of performance measures obtained by programs using device vendor or native programming models, and programs developed with the Multi-Controller library.